The Turning of the Tide

 2. His building of gallows (Esther 5:14; Psalm 7:15-16)

-2. The plan to get permission to hang Mordecai
+2. The plan implemented before permission

-3. THE KING’S DESIRE TO HONOR MORDECAI (Esther 6:1-6)
+3. THE KINGS DESIRE TO HONOUR MORDECAI (Esther 6:1-6)

-1. His Discovery of Mordecai’s Service (Esther 6:1-3)
+1. His Discovery of Mordecais Service (Esther 6:1-3)

 1. The reading of the chronicles (Esther 6:1; Esther 10:2)

-1. The king could not sleep
+1. The king could not sleep.

-2. The king listened to the reading of the records
+2. The king listened to the reading of the records.

 2. The record concerning Mordecai (Esther 6:2; Esther 2:21-23)